 About the disease

-- In Australia there are 5 main strains of the disease, all of which now have vaccinations available from your doctor. *Note that the C-strain vaccine available through Australia’s free National Immunisation Program (for children 12 months of age) does NOT protect against all strains of the disease.
+In Australia there are 5 main strains of the disease, all of which now have vaccinations available from your doctor.
+The most prevalent strains are Meningococcal disease B and W serogroups.

 Meningitis & septicaemia